DarKDinDoN/foundryvtt-miro-connector/README.md

 Features:

-- Embed a Miro board within Foundry VTT, so you don't have to switch between tabs.
+- Embed a Miro board within Foundry VTT, so you don't have to switch between tabs
-- Capable of sending actors, items image & name + journal content & image (PDF also) to the board through Miro's API.
+- Capable of sending actors, items image & name + journal content & image (PDF also) to the board through Miro's API

 Restrictions:

 - To display the Miro board within Foundry VTT, one must be logged-in on Miro as well.
-Meaning, you can't use the native eletron app.
+Meaning, you can't use the native eletron app
-- To activate the upload features, you need a running server with a domain name and follow some steps explained below.
+- To activate the upload features, you need a running server with a domain name and follow some steps explained below
+- Miro can't handle webp files, so don't try to send webp though the API

 ## How-to